willypelz/books-api/README.md

 if you are using window command line with no bash you will have to use the `\`   </span>

 ## Test Coverage(Report) Overview

+1. To view the test coverage
+2. navigate to the coverage folder
+3. click on the `index.html` open with any browser
+4. To see risk report
+5. In the coverage folder
+6. click in the `dashboard.html` open with any browser (100% free from risk)

 ![Test Coverage(Report) Overview](https://github.com/willypelz/books-api/blob/master/testcoverage-snapshot.png)